mickfuzz/makecode-platformer-101/README.md

 ![Wider and Narrower Patterns](/images/patterns_concepts_map_edit.png)

-### A Restricted Set of Learning Dimensions

-To encourage messy, experimental learning many of the computer science concepts that it would be possible to teach are intentionally put into the background to prioritise a inclusive process.
-Care has been taken to reduce the number of concepts and patterns in these areas to a manageable amount.

-In addition to these subject related learning dimentions, there are notes on process related learning dimensions outside of subject knowledge that may be useful to facilitators and parents.
-These included:
-* [Design Practices](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts#design-practices): including goal setting, creating, testing adn reflecting
-* [21st Century Skills](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#21st-century-skills): including communication, collaboration, creativity, critical thinking and digital literacies

 ## Where to get started?

 If you want to get started or begin to investigate what is available the following links will help you.

-* View the Menu of [Game Patterns](https://mickfuzz.github.io/makecode-platformer-101/codingConcepts) which contains a short intro on how to apply them to the starting game template
+* View a graphical menu of [Game Patterns](https://mca-platformer-examples.glitch.me/) which contains a short intro on how to apply them to the starting game template
-* Get an overall understanding of the starting game template with step-by-step tutorials - [Part One](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/partOne) and [Part Two](https://arcade.makecode.com/beta#tutorial:github:mickfuzz/makecode-platformer-101/tutorialPartTwo)
+* Get an overall understanding of the starting game template with step-by-step tutorials - [Part One](https://arcade.makecode.com/beta#tutorial:https://github.com/mickfuzz/mca_platformer_tutorial/tutorialPartOne) and [Part Two](https://arcade.makecode.com/beta#tutorial:https://github.com/mickfuzz/mca_platformer_tutorial/tutorialPartTwo)
 * Browse the [Group Course contents](https://mickfuzz.github.io/makecode-platformer-101/groupCourse) or start to work your way through the individual online course
 * Check out the potential [Learning Dimensions](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions) of this project